apache/ozhera/README.md

 #### Community Engagement
 - We also welcome you to join our community for discussions and exchanges:
+    - Welcome to visit the [community website](https://m.one.mi.com/index) of OzHera, where we will publish OzHera's technical documentation, thoughts, and achievements.
+We welcome everyone to join the discussion.
     - [GitHub Discussions](https://github.com/your/project/discussions)

 ---